carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-4.md

 }
 ```

-We have two calls to multiple_transpose that we would like to inline into main,
+We have two calls to multiply_transpose that we would like to inline into main,
 but if we look at the output nothing has changed.
 We are missing one last subtle
 piece: there is a hidden type conversion on the edge of the call.
 If we look at
 the above, the operands to the generic_call are of type `tensor<2x3xf64>`, while